blab/norovirus/README.md

 To create your own Norovirus trees, you will need to provide the sequences in the form of a fasta file, and name it sequences.fasta.
 You will also need to provide metadata annotation files from the genomic detective tool.
 If you wish, you can also replace the reference sequence file with your own GenBank file, by naming it norovirus_outgroup and placing it in the config folder.

 Steps for creating genomic detective annotation files:
-1. Break sequences.fasta file into 3 using *`seqkit split GenomicFastaResults.fasta -n (number of sequences/3)`
+1. Break sequences.fasta file into 3 using *`seqkit split sequences.fasta -n (number of sequences/3)`
       * Ex. for 1981 sequences, n = 703 for 703,703, 575 sequences in 3 output files
 2. Put all output files into [norovirus typing tool](https://www.genomedetective.com/app/typingtool/nov/)
 3. Place resulting csv files in the data folder, naming them genomicdetective_results1...2...3, etc for however many output files you have